Your first event in 15 minutes

 Add one specific date

-Keep it to a single slot for now.
-If the slot falls outside the campaign dates, adjust the campaign window before you publish.
+- If the slot falls outside the campaign dates, widen the campaign window before you publish.

 Choose Check-In Only

-In Event Type, choose Check-In Only.
+In Event Type, choose Check-In Only instead of Booking and Check-In.

-This removes advance booking from the attendee flow, which keeps the first setup faster and avoids ticket configuration on day one.
-If you need to cap walk-ins, turn on Limited capacity and set the Total capacity for the slot.
+- To cap walk-ins, turn on Limited capacity and set the Total capacity for the slot.

 Leave the check-in method on Self